 Address Shadow IT: Employees who aren’t happy with an application or aren’t provided access to a preferred program will increasingly ignore corporate guidance and use unapproved or insecure software.
 Mail Manager prevents employees from stealing data and ensures that information can’t be locked away in inboxes when someone leaves the company.

 Is your management consulting firm struggling to hit growth targets, find and retain talent, and deliver on your clients’ needs?
-Discover how Mail Manager can transform your email and document management with a 15-day free trial.
+Discover how Mail Manager can transform your email and document management with a free trial.